PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

  :connection1 a :InstanceToTermRecipe ;
      :partOf :myMinusGroup ;
  ```
+Only Connection Recipes that are inputs to an Update Specification are relevant to include in a Minus Group.

 There may be some implementation issues if trying to use a graph pattern that spans over multiple named graphs in a MINUS group.